 Largely rural, Nepal has a tradition of migration for work, but it also has a serious trafficking problem.

-As many as 15,000 young women are taken every year to work in brothels in India.
+Furthermore, as many as 15,000 young women are taken every year to work in brothels in India.

 • Agriculture is Nepal’s principal economic activity.